Jeff-Gielniak/School_Evaluation_using_Pandas/README.md

 Author: Jeff Gielniak
 Date: 2024-12-16

-This is the submission of Module 4 Assignment - Pandas challenge
+This is the submission of Module 4 Assignment - Pandas challenge.
+Please navigate to the PyCitySchools.ipynb file in PyCitySchool/PyCitySchools_download/

 We are merging the schools_complete.csv and students_complete.csv files into a dataframe in Python and manipulating the data to better understand what it is telling us.
 Below is my conclusion of what the calculations are telling us: